Shibboleth, InCommon, and Attributes

 About Federated Identity Management

 Federated identity management makes life easier for people who use web-based resources across institutions.
-It gives them access to multiple websites that require login without requiring them to remember multiple IDs and passwords.
+It gives them access to multiple websites that require a login without requiring them to remember multiple IDs and passwords.

 With federated identity management, institutions join together in a group–a federation–and agree to trust each other's identity credentials.
 It is kind of like when banks allow you to use your ATM card at the ATM of a bank where you do not have an account.